Fashion in the 60s and 70s

 In This Week with the Chicowitz,

-This week, Hershel points out some signs of the time:
+This week, Hershel shares memories of the sock hop:

 If you like BBHQ, please help us by buying stuff through our link to Amazon.com: